CiscoDevNet/webex-contact-center-ai-sample-code/provider-api/README.md

-**Note:** *The Provider APIs are not open for anyone to use.
-This is only for selected partners.
-For any request for integration please reach out to Cisco on [ccai-connectors@cisco.com](mailto:ccai-connectors@cisco.com) with business use case.*
+**Note:** *These APIs are not open for public consumption, currently these are in Beta under trial with selected partners.
+For any new request to use these APIs please reach out to Cisco on [ccai-connectors@cisco.com](mailto:ccai-connectors@cisco.com) with business use case.*

 # Architecture